-The 100 Stories engage students in reading short, fictional works illustrated with full-color art.
+Stories are short fictional stories illustrated with full-color art.
+Level 1 includes 86 stories and Level 2 includes 100 stories.
 The stories enable the students to practice reading words they have learned to recognize, but in a new context.
 These engaging stories contain only words that have been learned in previous lessons.
+All stories have a read-aloud feature.

-Possessives, contractions, and hyphenated words are used in some of the stories.
+Possessives, contractions, and hyphenated words are used in some of the Level 2 stories.
 As they are introduced, it is necessary to explain their usage.

-Compound words are introduced in Story 10.
-Discussion questions located at the back of each book allow the teacher to check the students' understanding.
+Compound words are introduced in Story 10 of Level 2.
+Discussion questions located after each story allow the teacher to check the students' understanding.
 Students of all ages will find it fun and amusing to discuss the stories, illustrations, and words with their teachers and fellow students, thereby extending their comprehension and use of the Edmark Reading Program words.
+Each story has audio playback for the title and each paragraph.